 Arsenic in water occurs naturally and is a tasteless, odorless and colorless contaminant.
-Other activities that could have left arsenic residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
-While there are serious health threats associated with ingestion, there are effective methods for removing arsenic in water.
-For detail on potential health affects, see the link at: http://www.who.int/mediacentre/factsheets/fs372/en/
+Some activities that could have left residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
+While there are serious health threats associated with ingestion, there are effective methods for removing this dangerous contaminant from water.
+For detail on potential health affects, see the link at: http://www.who.int/mediacentre/factsheets/

 The primary forms of Arsenic in water are AS III and AS V. Many arsenic removal media have a low capacity for removing AS III from the water, therefore converting it to AS V (which is easier to remove) is a common approach.
 Determining the ratio of ASIII versus AS V in water is critical as this will allow the design and implementation of a water treatment system that will effectively remove it.
 There are methods to oxidize the AS III and convert it to AS V for ease of removal.
 This contaminant is a colorless, tasteless element making the need for water testing all the more important.

 Having a complete laboratory water test and analysis, including parameters that can negatively impact arsenic removal media, is critical to a well designed, safe water treatment system that will remove the arsenic in water. pH can significantly affect Arsenic media performance along with other competing ions such as Iron, Manganese, Hardness, Vanadium, Sulfate, Phosphate, Silica, Total Dissolved Solids, Suspended Solids and Hydrogen Sulfide.
 For a full article on this topic which we’ve had published in Water Technology Magazine, go to our publications section and click on the Arsenic removal article at https://h2ocare.com/publications/